SilentVoid13/Templater/INTERNAL_COMMAND_TEMPLATES.md

 Thanks for considering contributing to [Templater](https://github.com/SilentVoid13/Templater) !

-Developing a new internal command template is almost the same process as developing a [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/INTERNAL_TEMPLATES.md).
+Developing a new internal command template is almost the same process as developing an [Internal Template](https://github.com/SilentVoid13/Templater/blob/master/INTERNAL_TEMPLATES.md).

 The only differences are the following: